caproto/caproto/doc/source/basics.rst

 Searching for a Channel
 -----------------------

-Say we're looking for a channel ("Process Variable") with a vintage EPICS name like :data:`"XF:31IDA-OP{Tbl-Ax:X1}Mtr.VAL"`.
-It just flows off the tongue!
+Say we're looking for a channel ("Process Variable") with a typically lyrical EPICS name like :data:`"XF:31IDA-OP{Tbl-Ax:X1}Mtr.VAL"`.

-We need to broadcast a search request to the servers on our network and recive any responses.
-We follow the same pattern as above, still using our broadcaster ``b`` our socket ``udp_sock`` and some new caproto commands.
+We need to broadcast a search request to the servers on our network and receive any responses.
+We follow the same pattern as above, still using our broadcaster ``b``, our socket ``udp_sock``, and some new caproto commands.

-We need to announce which version of the protocol we are using in the same UDP datagram as our search request.
+In a single UDP datagram, we need to announce which version of the protocol we are using and the channel name we are looking for.

 .. ipython:: python